0xrhsmt/nft-faucet/README.md

 # NFT Faucet

+TODO:
 <img src="docs/screenshot.png" width="500"><br>

-This is a simple app.
+This app is a simple NFT Faucet tool.
+It allows you to deploy and mint NFTs.
+Additionally, you can view a list of transaction logs related to the NFTs.
+It is very useful when developing dapps using NFTs.

 ## Demonstrations